brainfunc/web-app-server/README.md

-# Landing Page (Server)
+# Web App (Server)
-Server for landing page lead capture form
+Server for web app for core game

 # Running Instruction
 - Run the following script to run on localhost.
 Starts on port 3000